1Mill/notes/thoughts/random.md

 # Random Thoughts

 * Culture is a latent variable on flow.
-* Make the capital cost of learning cheap.
+* Make the capital cost of learning cheap so that your organization can learn often.